- Course and Credit Requirements

 General Registration Information

 New graduate students will receive registration instructions, including account initiation information and a suggested course schedule, with their admission letter.
 Registration at UMD is administered online.
 The class schedule is also accessible online.
 All students, new and returning, must register before the term-specific, University-wide registration deadline.
 When exceptions to these registration deadlines are needed (to add a course or drop a course after the deadline, for example), there is an online Registration Exception Request petition form, which you initiate electronically.
 To avoid a late registration fee, you must register before the first day of the term.
-Students wishing to appeal a late registration fee must submit a Late Registration Fee Appeal form to the UMD Student Assistance Center (Solon Campus Center).

 Active Status (Continuous Enrollment)